Q: How can I tell if my flock is infected with Salmonella? What are the symptoms?

 Remember, factory farms are places where DEAD bird are often not noticed for many days.
 If you have a strong stomach, you can Google for more information about this.

 But remember too that your chickens don't have to be sick with salmonella to pass bacteria to you.
-So when you pick up your bird who has been walking in and pecking around poopy litter, just wash your hands... the same way you'd wash your hands if your dog--who has been nibbling on canine-enticing cat poop in the yard--licks your fingers with doggy love.
+Salmonella bacteria are found in small concentrations nearly everywhere in the environment; it occurs in cat poo, dog poo, wild bird poo... and human poo.
+So when you pick up your bird who has been walking in and pecking around poopy litter, amke sure to wash your hands... the same way you'd wash your hands if your dog--who has been nibbling on canine-enticing cat poop in the yard--licks your fingers with conditionless, unbounded doggy love.
 Use common sense.
 For more info, we have a great blog post on the topic of salmonella and backyard chickens that will be helpful.

 The Center for Disease Control suggests these precautions for reducing the chance of contracting Salmonella: